top of page

 · Ongoing worries about sleep

-woman magnesium deficient exhausted overworked at computer in need of Omalani Magnesium CBD topicals
+woman magnesium deficient exhausted overworked at computer in need of Omalani Milk and Honey Magnesium Bathv Salts

 What’s keeping us up at night?
-The unrelenting 24/7 pace and stressors of today’s world means sleep is even more important to our general health and well-being than ever before.
+The unrelenting 24/7 pace and stressors of today’s world mean sleep is even more important to our general health and well-being than ever before.

-Lack of sleep can impair judgment, coordination, and reaction times just as much as being intoxicated, raising the risk for accidents in the home, workplace and on the road.
-The most common culprits: stress, concerns about work, school, health, money or family can keep your mind racing and make it hard to fall asleep.
-Traumatic, high-stress life events such as the death or illness of a loved one, divorce, or a job loss can also lead to insomnia.
-Coffee, tea, soda and other caffeinated drinks are stimulants.
+Lack of sleep can impair judgment, coordination, and reaction times just as much as being intoxicated, raising the risk for accidents in the home, workplace, and on the road.
+The most common culprits: stress, concerns about work, school, health, money, or family can keep your mind racing and make it hard to fall asleep.
+Traumatic, high-stress life events such as the death or illness of a loved one, divorce, or job loss can also lead to insomnia.
+Coffee, tea, soda, and other caffeinated drinks are stimulants.
 Avoid drinking them in the late afternoon or evening.
 Nicotine is another stimulant that can interfere with sleep.
-Alcohol can help you fall asleep, but prevents you from reaching the high-quality deeper stages of sleep, plus it may keep you waking up in the middle of the night.
-Disruptive travel or work schedule can affect your body’s circadian rhythms that act as an internal clock for your sleep-wake cycle, metabolism, and body temperature.
+Alcohol can help you fall asleep but prevents you from reaching the high-quality, deeper stages of sleep; it may keep you from waking up in the middle of the night.
+Disruptive travel or work schedules can affect your body’s circadian rhythms, which act as an internal clock for your sleep-wake cycle, metabolism, and body temperature.
 Computers, TVs, video games, smartphones and other electronic screens before bed can disrupt your sleep cycle.
-Naps, stimulating activities before bed, an uncomfortable sleep environment, and using your bed for work, eating or watching TV are also indicative of poor sleep habits.
+Naps, stimulating activities before bed, an uncomfortable sleep environment, and using your bed for work, eating, or watching TV are also indicative of poor sleep habits.

 · Lower performance on the job or at school